Intrinsic Value Calculator

 Related Strategy Guides

-Intrinsic value is the portion of an option's premium that reflects its immediate exercise value.
-It is the amount by which an option is in-the-money (ITM).
-For a call option, intrinsic value equals the stock price minus the strike price when the stock trades above the strike.
-For a put option, it equals the strike price minus the stock price when the stock trades below the strike.
-If an option is at-the-money or out-of-the-money, its intrinsic value is zero.
+An intrinsic value calculator instantly splits an option's market premium into its two components: intrinsic value (the immediate exercise value) and extrinsic value (time value).
+Intrinsic value is the amount by which an option is in-the-money (ITM).
+For a call, it equals the stock price minus the strike when the stock is above the strike; for a put, it equals the strike minus the stock price when the stock is below the strike.
+If the option is at-the-money or out-of-the-money, intrinsic value is exactly zero.
+This page's calculator also reports intrinsic value as a percentage of the premium, the moneyness, the in-the-money amount, and the intrinsic value per 100-share contract.

-Intrinsic value represents the minimum price at which an in-the-money option should trade, because it could be immediately exercised for that amount.
-Any premium above the intrinsic value is extrinsic (time) value, which reflects the time remaining until expiration and the probability of further favorable price movement.
-Understanding this decomposition is fundamental to evaluating whether an option is fairly priced.
+Intrinsic value is the price floor for an ITM option, because it could be exercised immediately for that amount; rational markets will not let an option trade below it without an arbitrage opportunity.
+Everything above intrinsic value is extrinsic (time) value, which reflects the time left until expiration and the probability of further favorable movement.
+Decomposing premium this way is the first step in judging whether an option is rich or cheap and how much pure time decay you are paying for.

 Intrinsic Value Formulas